ThatXliner/slashtilities/README.md

 #### `/igotpinged`

-> Get the last message pinging you after your latest message sent in the channel
+> Get the last message pinging you after your last message sent in the channel

 When you're in servers where people talk 100 messages a minute, this command is useful when